f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab1.rst

-Lab 1: Configure pools and internal virtual servers
+Lab 1: Pre-configured  pools and  virtual servers
 ===================================================

 A virtual server is used by BIG-IP to identify specific types of